kadasaikumar/iotivity-1.2.1/README.md

  go to out folder , you will see compiled version of Iotivity

- for more options please take a look into the README.txt
+ for more options please take a look into the README-building-and-running-remote-access-sample.txt & Readme.scons.txt

    Credits :